 What is Operation Spring Clean?

-Operation Spring Clean is a preventive maintenance program to ensure that GUC customers continue to receive high quality water.
-Operation Spring Clean will begin March 22nd through Friday, June 19th.
-During the 13-week program, all 628 miles of water distribution lines on GUC’s system will be cleaned.
+Operation Spring Clean is our annual preventive maintenance program to ensure that GUC customers continue to receive high quality water.
+Operation Spring Clean will begin March 18th and end June 15th.
+During the 13-week program, all 631 miles of water distribution lines on GUC’s system will be cleaned.
 The program involves flushing pipes with high velocities of water through fire hydrants.